 At the end of the 2 days the candidate will either come out with a Level 1, level 2 or they will be deferred in order to consolidate their skills and knowledge.

 A 2 day course.
 This is a development course for leaders who hold a MIAS or WMBLA level 2.
 Candidates can apply for exemption if they can demonstrate approved prior learning such as training by another recognised provider.
 The terrain covered can be above 600 meters and typically involves long descents, large drop offs and rock steps or a combination of technical manoeuvres one after another.

 Candidate requirements: Previous mountain bike experience.
 Hold or working towards a first aid qualification.
 MBL2.
 Summer Mountain Leaders Award.

-MBL Level 1, 2 & 3 cost £225.00 each, this includes MIAS Registration, all Tuition, Assessment and the Logbook.
-There will be an additional cost for the QCF award validation of £80.
-Standard Learning Credits accepted for the military.
+MBL Level 1&2 cost £225.00 each, this includes MIAS Registration, all Tuition, Assessment and the Logbook.
+There will be an additional cost for the QCF award validation of £80 if this is wanted.
+Standard Learning Credits can be applied for the military learners.

 Please contact Dave for MIAS MBL Level 3 prices.